-Last month, Wang Jian, co-founder and chairman of BGI Group, went to the frontlines to support prevention and control of the 2019-nCoV outbreak in Wuhan.
+Last month, Wang Jian, chairman of MGI, went to the frontlines to support prevention and control of the 2019-nCoV outbreak in Wuhan.
 "Precise nucleic acid testing is an important basis for clinical diagnosis and discharge of recovered patients, as well as ending isolation of contacts,” he said, pointing to the urgent need for a testing center that can process a large volume of samples daily.

 Wuhan Huo-Yan Laboratory officially put into trial operation

 MGI's novel coronavirus detection package:Automated nucleic acid extraction + high-throughput sequencing

 With epidemic prevention and control at a critical stage, accurate detection is critical for the diagnosis of patients with fever, screening of high-risk populations and screening of suspected cases for "early detection, isolation, diagnosis, and treatment".

 The real-time quantitative reverse polymerase chain reaction (RT-PCR) method of novel coronavirus detection currently applied in the frontlines can screen the virus and is suitable for rapid diagnosis of the presence of coronavirus in patient samples.
 High-throughput genetic sequencing technology is more comprehensive.
 Besides being able to diagnose the presence of coronavirus, the evolutionary source of the virus, the pathogenic and pathological mechanism and the mutation of the virus can also be studied and analyzed.
 High-throughput sequencing can also detect all pathogens, including the novel coronavirus and the entire gene sequence of the pathogen.
 It is of great significance for the diagnosis and treatment of critically ill patients.
 In order to achieve efficient and accurate detection, it is urgent to build capacity for nucleic acid detection and supporting sequencing capabilities.